autocontracts/permissioned-blocks/whitepaper.md

 ## The Distributed Secure Vault

-The Secure Vault is an extension of the IPFS protocol with a security layer protecting access to data by unauthorised accounts.
+The distributed secure vault is a modified version of IPFS[[24]](https://ipfs.io/) that has a security layer that prevents unauthorised access to content.
+IPFS has a content addressing scheme[[27]](https://en.wikipedia.org/wiki/Content-addressable_storage) for resolving data and protocol called BitSwap[[26]](https://github.com/ipfs/specs/tree/master/bitswap) for distributing data.

-Accessing data from the Secure Vault requires both authentication and authorisation by a requestor.
-Authentication that a message sent by a requester is authentic, and verification that the requestor is authorised to access the information.
+Accessing data from the secure vault requires both authentication and authorisation by a requestor.
+Authentication that a message sent by a requester is authentic, and verification that the requestor is authorised to access the information

-- <b> Authentication</b> - occurs by harnessing the blockchain's cryptography features.
+- <b> Authentication</b> - occurs by harnessing the blockchain's cryptographic features.
 A requestor proves the authenticity of a message  by attaching a digital signature to the message being sent.
 The digital signature is produced and validated using the requestor's blockchain.
 - <b> Authorisation</b> - occurs by verification that the requestor is authorised to access the requested address.
 The Secure Vault queries the smart contract that has a mapping of blockchain accounts with permissions for accessing the data.

 <p align="center">
 <img src="/images/authentication_authorisation.png">
 <br>
-<b>Authentication & Authorisation</b> - A signed request authenticates the requestor and the smart contract authorises the associated blockchain account as having permission to access the statechain and execute its functions.
+<b>Authentication & Authorisation</b> - A signed request is used to authenticate the requestor.
+A call is then made to the smart contract to verify that the requestor has permission to access the secure vault.
 </p>

 ## Token Authentication

-Token authentication is used to prove the authenticity of message requesting data from the secure vault.
-The token is similar to a JSON Web Token (JWT)[[29]](https://jwt.io/introduction/) employed in existing authentication systems used on the internet today.
-The token is divided into two segments, the first segment contains claims, and last segment contains the digital signature.
+A token authentication scheme is used to prove the authenticity of message requesting data from the secure vault.
+The authentication token is similar to a JSON Web Token (JWT)[[29]](https://jwt.io/introduction/) employed in existing authentication systems used on the internet today.
+The authentication token is divided into two segments, the first segment contains claims, and last segment contains the digital signature.
 The token's signature is generated using the blockchain account of the requestor.

 ```
 {